metrorailings/OwlBlog/content/posts/postseason-review-seahawks.md

 ### How many different vectors does the team feature on offense?

 **_Tyler Lockett_** and **_D.K.
-Metcalf_** are the only skill players that can be safely considered reliable vectors on offense, the former known for his speed and route-running ability while the latter is known more as a receiver that can make those contested catches outside the number.
+Metcalf_** are the only skill players that can be safely considered reliable vectors on offense, the former known for his speed and route-running ability while the latter is known more as a receiver that can make those contested catches along the sidelines.
 Chris Carson would have been on this list had his season not ended due to a hip injury.

 **_Russell Wilson_** can add himself to this list as well given his ability to run the ball, either off read-options or scrambles.